lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 - What **viz** option would you use to see what the most common service encounters or visits are?
 - Are there services that have been increasing over time?
 Are there services that have been decreasing over time?

-## With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement
+## With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.

 ## Done and Do (15 minutes)